 Learning Design — The IMS Learning Design standard supports the use of a wide range of pedagogies in online learning.
 Rather than attempting to capture the specifics of many pedagogies, it does this by providing a generic and flexible language.
 This language is designed to enable many different pedagogies to be expressed.
 The approach has the advantage over alternatives in that only one set of learning design and runtime tools then need to be implemented in order to support the desired wide range of pedagogies.
 The language was originally developed at the Open University of the Netherlands (OUNL), after extensive examination and comparison of a wide range of pedagogical approaches and associated learning activities, and several iterations of the developing language to obtain a good balance between generality and pedagogic expressiveness.
 This standard was published in February 2003.

-Learning Impact Leadership Institute — The Learning Impact Leadership Institute is IMS Global's annual conference focused on digital innovation to improve access, affordability, and quality of education.
-This event held is held in May.
+Learning Impact Conference — Learning Impact is IMS Global's annual conference focused on digital innovation to improve access, affordability, and quality of education.
+This event held is held in June.
 At Learning Impact, meaningful progress to accelerate the deployment of an interoperable ecosystem is made together through a commitment to open standards.